K4KarolE/31_I_aM_Db_Bee/README.md

 # DEPRECATED
-- This is no longer supported, please consider using [MoDdeC(work in progress)](https://github.com/K4KarolE/MoDeC) instead.
+- This is no longer supported, please consider using [MoDeC(work in progress)](https://github.com/K4KarolE/MoDeC) instead.

 # I aM D bee
 - `I aM d bee` collects and copies of your selected motion picture's basic IMDb details to a `target excel sheet`: